|Program Dates & Deadlines:||Click here to view|

 |General Program Location:||Major City||Academic Setting:||Hybrid Program, Special Focus|

 |Provider:||Fordham University||Host Institution:||City University, Fordham London Centre, Heythrop College, Queen Mary College, University of Roehampton, University of Westminster|

 |Foreign Language Competency:||None||Language of Instruction:||English|

 |Field of Study:||Fine or Applied Arts, Humanities, Social Sciences|

 London Liberal Arts

 Located in the heart of one of the most vibrant and multicultural cities in the world, Fordham’s London Centre in Kensington Square is the site of an exciting and innovative semester liberal arts program.
-Offered to sophomores, juniors or seniors, the program will allow participants to engage in research while experiencing diverse academic settings.

 PROGRAM ACADEMICS STUDENT SERVICES REQUIREMENTS

 Fordham London Centre’s Liberal Arts program centers on one 4–credit core course, and a research module, Investigating London, that requires independent work related to but not limited by the course content.
 The remaining three courses will be chosen as follows: one course from the offerings of the Fordham London Centre and two courses through direct enrollment in one of five local universities: Queen Mary, University of London; Heythrop College, University of London; City University; University of Westminster; or Roehampton University.

 SHAKESPEARE, LONDON, AND THE EARLY MODERN THEATRE (Fall 2014 Requirement)